 Local Support Group

-A Support Group (SG) is an association of volunteers organized and operated by independent home schoolers organized for the purpose of assisting and encouraging each other as they pursue the choice of home educating their children.
+- A Support Group (SG) is an association of independent home schoolers organized for the purpose of assisting and encouraging each other as they pursue home education for their children.

 Home School Co-op

 - A Home School Co-op is a support group of home schooling families.

 - Co-ops facilitate group academic or extracurricular teaching.

 - The group brings in outside teachers or private contractors for instruction, the classes are led by families within the group, or co-ops feature a combination of both.

 Home School Play Group or Field Trip Group

 - A Home School Play Group or Field Trip Group is a support group for home schooling families.